 Thursday, July 8, 2021

-Today's blog is all about the Regular SVT (SupraVentricular Tachycardia).
+Today's blog is about assessing the regular SVT (SupraVentricular Tachycardia).
 The patient whose ECG is shown in Figure-1 presented with "palpitations".
 He was hemodynamically stable.

 • How would you interpret the ECG in Figure-1?